elkronos/helper_py/README.md

 3. **Numerals Handling**: Can remove, keep as-is, or spell out numeric values in strings.
 4. **String Sanitization**: Removes unwanted characters, separators, and can ensure the cleaned string is a valid variable name.
 5. **Custom Character Replacement**: Allows for custom character replacement based on user-defined rules.

+## detect_sentiments_and_emotions.py

+This script provides comprehensive functionality for sentiment and emotion analysis in text data.
+It offers both word-level and sentence-level sentiment analysis using different methods.

+### Main Functions:

+- `analyze_sentiment(text, level='sentence')`: Analyzes the sentiment of a given text.
+It supports two levels of analysis:
+  - Sentence-level: Utilizes a pre-trained BERT model for nuanced sentiment analysis of the entire text.
+  - Word-level: Uses the Afinn library to provide sentiment scores for individual words.

+- `process_text(text, sentiment_level='sentence')`: Processes a given text to extract words, perform sentiment analysis at the specified level (sentence or word), and identifies emotions based on a lexicon.

+- `detect_sentiments_and_emotions(df, columns, sentiment_level='sentence')`: Processes a DataFrame to detect sentiments and emotions in specified columns.
+It applies either sentence-level or word-level sentiment analysis to each text and aggregates the results.

+### Key Components:

+- **AFIN Word-level Sentiment Analysis**: Utilizes the Afinn library, which assigns sentiment scores to individual words based on a predefined lexicon.
+- **BERT Sentence-level Sentiment Analysis**: Leverages the `nlptown/bert-base-multilingual-uncased-sentiment` model from Hugging Face's transformers library, offering robust and context-aware sentiment analysis for complete sentences.
+- **Emotion Lexicon**: Includes a basic emotion lexicon mapping words to emotions like joy, sadness, surprise, and anger.
+This can be expanded as needed.
+- **Pandas DataFrame Integration**: Designed to work with pandas DataFrames, making it suitable for analyzing tabular data containing text.
+- **String Manipulation**: Employs Python's `string` module for basic text cleaning, like stripping punctuation and converting to lower case.